 Renninger's Super Flea and Farmer’s Market

 Their success in Mount Dora prompted Renninger’s to take on an existing market on the Space Coast, and ‘super’ is a great way to describe it.
 Open Friday-Sunday, Super Flea includes nearly two and a half miles of covered shopping, food courts, a beer garden, and special monthly attractions.
 What will you find in the market’s 800 booths?
 Pretty much everything including fresh produce, spices, arts and crafts, plants, appliances, electronics, furniture, cell phones and, best of all, Florida souvenirs.

 The Flea Shopper's Handbook

-- If you arrive and see something you can't live without, ask the dealer to hold it for an hour.
+• If you arrive and see something you can't live without, ask the dealer to hold it for an hour.
 You may run across the same item elsewhere in the market for a lesser price.
-Recently, we were tempted by a $75 Art Deco clock – then found a dealer that had an identical clock for just $25.
+Recently, I was tempted by a $75 Art Deco clock – then found a dealer that had an identical clock for just $25.

 • Feel free to haggle.
 It's expected.
 First, ask what the very best price is and then make your offer.
 The tone in a dealer's voice will tell you when they're firm on the price so don't push your luck.
 On the other hand, if you can bear to walk away from a bargain, you may find them calling you back to give you a better price.

 • It's a good idea to carry a sturdy plastic bag for purchases and keep an umbrella handy in the event of rain.